StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/ALTER SYSTEM.md

   > **NOTE**
   >
-  > You cannot drop the BE node that stores the tablets of single-replica table.
+  > You cannot drop the BE node that stores the tablets of single-replica tables.

   ```SQL
   ALTER SYSTEM DROP BACKEND "<be_host>:<heartbeat_service_port>"[, ...]